 So in an emerging multipolar world the public, the people watching this have a duty to graze not just on the domestic media but to get their news sources from different places and also, when you have that knowledge, hold your elected officials to account.

-“Absolutely,” says White.
+“Absolutely,” says Wight.
 “That’s how it works.
 We still do live in a democracy albeit a very truncated one, in my view.
 But that democracy gives us space to make those arguments, and to make our voices heard, and to change direction.
 And we should use that opportunity because all our futures and the future of our children really do depend on it.”

 Why is the West looking around the world for a war?

 Has the time come for the people of West Asia to reclaim political and media narratives stripped from them by Western imperialism?